-Alterman Law Group Workplace – Craft and Adaptive Reuse
+Alterman Law Group Workplace – Craft, Modern Technology and Adaptive Reuse

 Client: Alterman Law Group PC

-The 2,000 square foot space features a curated ensemble of natural and sustainably sourced materials.
-These include contract-grade handcrafted wallcoverings of natural materials, no VOC paint, PVC-free furniture, recyclable carpet with recycled content, high-efficiency LED lighting, and a warm color palette with a crimson accent.
-OFFICE 52 guided the Alterman Law Group on furnishing selections and custom designed features, including the conference table and reception desk, both uniquely crafted of reclaimed black walnut.
+With R&H Construction, the team attained sustainability goals for a project that was completed efficiently to accommodate client timetable and a modest budget.
+Interior features of the 2,000 square foot space include natural daylight throughout, hand-crafted walnut furniture, sustainable contract-grade handcrafted textile wallcoverings of natural materials, no VOC paint, PVC-free furniture, recyclable carpet with recycled content, high-efficiency LED lighting, and a warm color palette with a crimson red accent.
+We worked closely with the Alterman Law Group on spatial layout, colors and furnishing selections, and OFFICE 52 Architecture custom designed the conference table and reception desk, both uniquely crafted of reclaimed black walnut.

 Each table can be a work of art, especially when part of its beauty is the result of reclaimed lumber from the Pacific Northwest.
 Our clients are distinguished by the many ways they embrace environmental responsibility to heighten awareness of our cities and urban forests, and this was a superb example.
 The walnut tree originates from an urban park near the Willamette River in the verdant Willamette Valley town of Eugene.

 Due to significant ice storm damage, the tree was thoughtfully salvaged to be revitalized.
 Designed by our studio to accentuate the beauty of the wood’s grain, the reception desk and conference table feature custom forms with gracefully curved and tapered edges and legs, traditional butterfly joints, and an integrated power/data port – a weave of craft and modern technology.
 Hand-fabricated with a GREENGUARD® certified finish, the wood’s warm and inviting character complements the overall palette for the office.